Nikil-Viswanathan/AI-Assignment3/README.md

 # AI-Assignment3

 # Dijkstra’s Algorithm
-This program implements Dijkstra’s Algorithm in Python to compute the shortest road distances between Indian cities.
-The cities are represented as nodes in a weighted graph, and the road distances between them are the edge weights.
+This Python program implements Dijkstra’s Algorithm to compute the shortest road distances between Indian cities.
+The road network is represented as a weighted undirected graph, where cities are nodes and road distances are edge weights.

-The program builds the graph from a list of city connections, then calculates the minimum distance from a source city to all other cities using a priority queue (heapq).
-It also reconstructs and prints the actual shortest path between cities.
+The code builds the graph from a list of city connections, then runs Dijkstra’s algorithm using a priority queue (heapq) to compute the minimum distance from a source city.
+It also reconstructs the actual path using a prev dictionary.

-The code demonstrates:
+The program outputs:

-Finding shortest paths from Delhi to all other cities Finding shortest paths between specific city pairs (e.g., Mumbai -> Kolkata).
+The shortest distance from Delhi to all other cities The shortest route between specific city pairs
+The sequence of cities forming each path

 # UGV Static
-This program simulates UGV (Unmanned Ground Vehicle) navigation in a grid with static obstacles using the A* search algorithm.
-A random grid environment is generated with different obstacle densities (Low, Medium, High), and the UGV must find the shortest path from the start position to the goal.
+This program simulates UGV navigation on a 70×70 grid with static obstacles, using the A* pathfinding algorithm.
+Obstacles are randomly generated based on different density levels (Low, Medium, High).

-The A* algorithm uses a heuristic distance function to efficiently search for the optimal path while avoiding obstacles.
-The simulation reports performance metrics such as path length, nodes expanded, and execution time, and displays a grid visualization showing the start, goal, obstacles, and computed path.
+The algorithm uses a heuristic distance function and a priority queue to efficiently search for the shortest path from the start cell to the goal cell while avoiding obstacles.

+The program outputs:

+Whether a valid path was found
+The total path length
+The number of nodes expanded during search
+The execution time
+A grid visualization showing start (S), goal (G), obstacles (█), and the path (·) It also prints a summary comparing performance across obstacle densities.

 # UGV Dynamic
-This program simulates an Unmanned Ground Vehicle (UGV) navigating a grid environment using the D* Lite path planning algorithm.
-The grid contains randomly generated hidden obstacles that the UGV discovers only when they enter its sensor range.
+This program simulates a UGV navigating a grid with dynamically discovered obstacles using the D* Lite algorithm, which supports efficient replanning when the environment changes.

-The algorithm continuously replans the path dynamically whenever new obstacles are detected, allowing the UGV to adapt and still attempt to reach the goal.
-The simulation tracks metrics such as distance traveled, number of replanning events, nodes updated, and execution time, and also prints a grid visualization of the path and obstacles.
+The environment contains hidden obstacles that the UGV cannot initially see.
+As the vehicle moves, it detects obstacles within its sensor range, updates the map, and recomputes the path only where necessary.
+The code implements the D* Lite planner, which maintains g and rhs values for nodes and uses a priority queue to update affected nodes when new obstacles are discovered.
+The program outputs:

+Whether the UGV successfully reached the goal
+The total distance traveled
+The number of replanning events
+The number of nodes updated
+The execution time
+A grid visualization showing known obstacles, hidden obstacles, and the path taken The simulation runs multiple times with different random obstacle layouts to demonstrate how the algorithm adapts to dynamic environments.